GospelSounders/adventhymnals/content/02.christ-in-song/07.501-600/10.591-600/02.Sleeping-on-Guard/docs.md

 Wary and watchful be keeping
 Tho' the task be e'er so hard,
 Knowing what dangers come creeping
 When we are sleeping on guard.

-Chorus:
-Sleeping on guard, sleeping on guard;
-No!
-Surely not one of our number
-Must be found sleeping on guard.
+[Chorus]

 ```